Conservation & communities

 The vision of the Greenline Africa Trust is to create a better life for marginalised women, children and youth.
 The goal of the volunteer programme is to provide support for ongoing projects within the community, and to enable the Trust to sustain the projects long term, or deliver them to full completion.

 Volunteers also play a vital role in motivating communities to develop a spirit of self-improvement, creating a unified sense of purpose and a pride in their achievements.
-The value of inter-cultural exchange, international awareness and empathy, can also never be under-estimated to the positivity within a community.
+Cross-cultural exchange, international awareness and empathy are all critical to positivity within a community.

 You can be sure on this combination project that your days will be filled with interesting work that is genuinely needed, and you will always be doing something purposeful.

-Imire: Rhino & Wildlife Conservation is a 10,000 hectare privately owned rhino conservancy in the Mashonaland East district of Zimbabwe, approximately 130km south-east of Harare.
+Imire: Rhino & Wildlife Conservation is a 10,000 hectare privately owned rhino conservancy in Zimbabwe, approximately 130km south-east of Harare.
 The conservancy is dedicated to the welfare of all wildlife, with a particular focus on the protection and breeding of the critically endangered black rhino.

-Imire is world-famous for its five black and three white rhino.
-In addition, the conservancy is home to three elephants, a herd of Cape buffalo and an elderly male lion, living out his retirement in comfort!
+Imire is world-famous for its seven black and three white rhino.
+The conservancy is also home to three elephants, a herd of Cape buffalo and an elderly male lion, living out his retirement in comfort!
 There is a variety of plains game including eland, kudu, nyala, waterbuck, blesbok, zebra, giraffe, wildebeest and crocodile, plus herds of the rare sable antelope – Zimbabwe’s National Animal.
 Imire is also home to a wide variety of birds, reptiles and snakes.

 For full details of our project at Imire, please see our Rhino & Elephant Conservation Programme page.